kontheocharis/identity-formal/notes/variations.md

 A layered type theory is a type theory which has layered CwFs as models.

-Unfortunately, nice logical frameworks such as SOGATs do not suffice to produce all layered CwF models.
+Unfortunately, nice logical frameworks such as SOGATs, or representable map categories, do not suffice to produce all layered CwF models.
 It would be nice to have a generalisation of SOGATs for this.

 For an index category `I`, we have a category of models `LMod I` of layered type theory, where the objects are `I`-diagrams of CwFs and the morphisms are